Jinhu-Wang/Tree_Classification_and_Individualization_In_Marsh_Area/README.md

 ### Module 1: [TreeClassification]

-This module segments the trees&shrubs points from the original AHN4 point clouds.
+This module classifies the original points from the original AHN4 point clouds to [trees&shrubs] and [others].

 There are three parameters: